 1 2 3

 Zoning Primary use Consent use

 AGRICULTURAL ZONES

-Agricultural Zone I (AZ1)
+Agricultural Zone I (AZI)

 The objective of this zone is to Primary use Consent uses

-promote and protect agriculture on farms as an important economic, Agriculture Additional dwelling units

-environmental and cultural resource.
-Limited provision is made • Farm shop • Airfield

-for non-agricultural uses to provide • Function venue Animal care centre

-rural communities in more remote areas with the opportunity to • Guest house • Aqua-culture

-increase the economic potential of • Bed Breakfast • Farm Shop

-their properties, provided these uses do not present a significant negative impact on the primary agricultural • Plant nursery • Freestanding base telecommunication station
+The objective of this zone is to promote and protect agriculture on farms as an important economic, environmental and cultural resource.
+Limited provision is made for nonagricultural uses to provide rural communities in more remote areas with the opportunity to increase the economic potential of their properties, provided these uses do not present a significant negative impact on the primary agricultural resource. • Agriculture Consent uses Abattoir Additional dwelling units Airfield Animal care centre Aqua-culture Camping site Farm shop Farmers Market Freestanding base telecommunication station Function venue Guest house Helicopter landing pad Off-road trail Plant nursery Quarry Renewable energy structure Shooting range Tourist facilities

-resource.
-Off road trail

-• Quarry

-Renewable energy structure

-• Tourist facilities

 Utility service

-• Crèche

-• Farmers' Market

-Agricultural Zone II (AZII )
+Agricultural Zone II (AZII) - Cumy convice

-The objective of this zone is to Primary use Consent uses

-accommodate larger residential properties, which may be used for Smallholding Agriculture industry

-limited agriculture, but primarily • Farm shop Animal care centre

-serve as places of residence for people who seek a rural lifestyle.
-Such properties are often found close to towns and villages, and new smallholding areas should only be permitted within an acknowledged, demarcated urban area. • Guest house • Aqua-culture
+The objective of this zone is to accommodate larger residential properties, which may be used for limited agriculture, but primarily serve as places of residence for people who seek a rural lifestyle.
+Such properties are often found close to towns and villages, and new smallholding areas should only be permitted within an acknowledged, demarcated urban area. • Smallholding Consent uses

-• Bed Breakfast • Freestanding base

-• Plant nursery telecommunication station

-• Riding school Intensive animal farming

-• Intensive horticulture Quarry